RichardLee0211/test/testDataMining/README.md

 aim to learn how to show graph in ipython [here](http://pbpython.com/simple-graphing-pandas.html)

+to have a good habit, don't leave a python sessean unclosed. in order to make my computer run faster

 it's wired, using ipython slowdown my computer, got to reboot

+shame, ipython could not do sales["category"].<tab> autocompletion

+TODO: what's panel, Index,

 data mining concepts and techniques
 ================================================================================